Natural Signs of Fertility

-Encourages and supports couples to take a shared responsibility in their sexual and procreative health
+Encourages and supports couples to take a shared responsibility in their sexual and reproductive health

 Helps couples to strengthen their communication skills, engender mutual respect through a deeper understanding of each other and develop greater friendship and intimacy because they are working together on a common goal.

 Charting can reveal issues including: polycystic ovary syndrome (PCOS), endometriosis, ovarian cysts, irregular bleeding, and chronic cervical discharge, infection, inflammation of the cervix

-Women with the charting abnormalities above or other issues such as miscarriages, ectopic pregnancies, premenstrual syndrome and postnatal depression can be referred to doctors (GPs or Specialist Obstetricians & Gynaecologists) who are trained in evaluating and treating abnormalities of FABM charts in a way that is cooperative with the cycle to restore function, as opposed to suppressing or destroying it.
+Women with the charting abnormalities above or other issues such as miscarriages, ectopic pregnancies, premenstrual syndrome and postnatal depression can be referred to doctors (GPs or Specialist Obstetricians & Gynaecologists) who are trained in evaluating and treating abnormalities of FAM charts in a way that is cooperative with the cycle to restore function.

-A: No. The Rhythm method is unreliable and is not utilised as a modern fertility awareness-based method (FABM) of family planning.
+A: No. The Rhythm method is unreliable and is not utilised as a modern fertility awareness method (FAM) of family planning.
 Current evidence-based Natural Family Planning in Australasia involves: the Billings Ovulation Method®, the Creighton Model System, and the Sympto-thermal method.

 A: No, this is incorrect and misleading.
-This low estimated figure was obtained from retrospective surveys in 1995 and 2002 that pooled data for all FABMs including the rhythm method, without differentiating the higher effectiveness of other individual FABMs.
+This low estimated figure was obtained from retrospective surveys in 1995 and 2002 that pooled data for all FAMs including the rhythm method, without differentiating the higher effectiveness of other individual FAMs.
 It has repeatedly been misrepresented erroneously by academic publications6 and by organisations that do not have expertise in fertility-awareness.
-More correct contraceptive effectiveness rates for FABMs are significantly higher7 and are comparable with other hormonal methods of contraception:
+More correct contraceptive effectiveness rates for FAMs are significantly higher7 and are comparable with other hormonal methods of contraception: